wp-graphql/wp-graphql-woocommerce/docs/content/guides/create-react-app/3-creating-the-cart.md

 ---
 title: "3.
 Creating the Cart"
-metaTitle: "WooGraphQL + Apollo + React Cart tutorial"
+metaTitle: "CRA WooGraphQL Cart Tutorial | WooGraphQL Docs | AxisTaylor"
 metaDescription: "A tutorial on implementing a cart component in with WooGraphQL + Apollo + React."
 ---